Netflix/dispatch/docs/security.md

 We ask that you do not report security issue to our normal GitHub issue tracker.

-If you believe you've identified a security issue with `Dispatch`, please report it to security@netflix.com.
+If you believe you've identified a security issue with `Dispatch`, please report it via our public Netflix bug bounty program at: [https://bugcrowd.com/netflix](https://bugcrowd.com/netflix)

-Once you've submitted the issue via email, you should receive an acknowledgement within 48 hous, and depending on the action to be take, you may receive further follow-up emails.
+Once you've submitted the issue it will be handled by our triage team, typically within 48 hours.

 ## Support Versions